Maria Vamvakinou: Parliament

 Vamvakinou was elected to parliament at the 2001 federal election, regaining the Division of Calwell in northern Melbourne for the ALP against the incumbent MP, Andrew Theophanous, who had resigned from the party in 2000 to sit as an independent, after he was charged with bribery offences in relation to visa and citizenship applications.
 She was the first woman born in Greece to serve in the federal parliament, and was re-elected on seven further occasions up to the 2022 federal election.

 Vamvakinou served on numerous House and joint committees during her time in parliament.
 She had a long association with the Joint Standing Committee on Migration, serving two terms as chair (2010–2013, 2022–2025) and one as deputy chair (2013–2016).
 She was also chair of the House Standing Committee on Industry, Science and Innovation from 2008 to 2010, and served on the Speaker's panel from 2010 to 2013 and again from 2016 to 2025.
 She is a member of the ALP's Socialist Left faction.
 As of November 2023, she was co-chair of the Parliamentary Friends of Palestine.

 On 9 June 2024, Vamvakinou announced that she would not re-contest her seat at the 2025 election.
 She endorsed her former adviser, Basem Abdo, a fellow member of the ALP Socialist Left faction, to replace her.

 Personal life

 Vamvakinou is married to Dr Michalis S. Michael, and has two children.
-As of 2016 she lived in Northcote, which lies outside her electorate.
+As of 2016 she lived in Northcote, outside her electorate.